F.A.Q.

 {

-public static function find(string $name)
+public static function find(string $name): PlanContract

 {

-$plan = Plan::where('name', $name)->first();
+$plan = Plan::where('name', $name)->firstOrFail();

 // Return a \Laravel\Cashier\Plan\Plan by creating one from the database values